Peer Support Program

-The Peer Support Program connects health care professionals with trained peer support volunteers after adverse patient events or events with serious unanticipated patient outcomes, or loss of a patient.
+The Peer Support Program connects health care professionals with trained peer support volunteers after adverse patient events, unanticipated patient outcomes, or loss of a patient.

-This service is open to all healthcare professionals involved in patient care including, but not limited to, physicians, advanced practice providers, nurses, techs, and therapists.
+This resource is open to all healthcare professionals involved in patient care including, but not limited to, physicians, advanced practice providers, nurses, techs, and therapists

 Contacting the Peer Support Program